 Make a Baking Soda Volcano

-The one below is made using papier mache, but you could also use sand or even snow!
+The volcano below is made using papier mache, but sand also works well!

 Check out our baking soda volcano ideas for inspiration.